 Since Federal Fiscal Year (FFY) 2003 Iowa has seen more than a 75 percent reduction in homeland security grant funding from the federal government.
 This trend is expected to continue.
 Federal funds are used to ensure local responders throughout the state are well exercised, trained and equipped to respond to any disaster or emergency.
 In addition, these funds are used so that local entities have up-to-date emergency plans and citizen education programs.

-In contrast to the reduced funding for most homeland security programs, there has been a steady increase in funding from the Emergency Management Performance Grant (EMPG).
-Local emergency management agencies are dependent on these funds to do the important work of responding to both emergency management and homeland security disaster events.
+In contrast to the reduced funding for most homeland security grant programs, there has been a slight increase in funding from the Emergency Management Performance Grant (EMPG).
+State and local emergency management agencies are dependent on these funds to do the important work of responding to both emergency management and homeland security disaster events.
 EMPG funds that are passed through HSEMD to local agencies cover on average 25 percent of local needs.
 While the state and local emergency management agencies are grateful for the funding, the reality is that more funding is critical to future responses.

 Q: What non-disaster grants does Iowa HSEMD manage?

 A: HSEMD manages four types of non-disaster grants: